bialatoheeb/Rational-Approximation-of-the-Prabhakar-Function/README.md

 # Rational-Approximation-of-Prabhakar-Function

-The Mscript implements a rational approximation of the Prabhakar function (three parameter Mittag Leffler function).
+This python script implements a rational approximation of the Prabhakar function (three parameter Mittag Leffler function).
 For a detailed discussion of the approximation method, we refer the reader to [1].

-The script test_ml.py contains pretty much all the tests that I have run until now.
-They cover very little of the total functionality of the code.
-My personal needs are limited to beta=1, gamma=1, and z real, so I might never get around to add decent tests for everything.
-Contributions are welcome.

-The module ml_internal.py contains the parts that I would like to compile using Pythran for speed, but I haven't succeeded yet.
-Client code should only import module mittag_leffler.
+The notebook test.ipynb contains several test with some known functions and equalities, and others that compare our results with the optimal parabolic contour algorithm of Garrappa [2].

+The notebook rational_approximation_2_prabhakar_function.ipynb contains several assertions which might not be exhaustive, we implore the reader/user to call  our attention to any further assertions that the code might require.
+All contributions are welcome.

+Copyright (c) 2023 Toheeb A. Biala (biala4mat@gmail.com), Y. O. Afolabi and I. O. Sarumi

 ### References
 1. Y. O. Afolabi, T. A. Biala, I. O. Sarumi and B. A. Wade, `Global-Type Rational Approximations of the Three-Parameter Mittag-Leffler Functions Based on Polynomial Bases Functions` Submitted
+2. R. Garrappa, Numerical evaluation of two and three parameter mittag- leffler functions, SIAM Journal on Numerical Analysis 53 (3) (2015) 1350–1369.